SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/pedagogy.md

 Essentially, we want information and methods that work, and as long as there aren't any risks associated with it, then that's useful information.

-If you experience any problems with any methods whether listed on the site or not, there's a big list [here](/wiki/pages/other-resources/list-of-bad-ideas).
+If you experience any problems with any methods whether listed on the site or not, there's a list [here](/wiki/pages/other-resources/list-of-bad-ideas).
 We welcome any new information.